Where They Are Now: Business Management Careers

 Medical Device Sales Representative

-Cullen Crochet earned his degree from UL Lafayette before becoming an orthopedic medical device sales representative.Working hand-in-hand with physicians and observing surgeries may not sound like a sales function, but for Cullen Crochet, it’s one of the tiers of quality assurance and customer service.
+Cullen Crochet earned his degree from UL Lafayette before becoming an orthopedic medical device sales representative.Observing surgeries with physicians may not sound like sales, but for Cullen Crochet, it’s a means of quality assurance and customer service.

-Crochet enrolled at UL Lafayette knowing he wanted a career in medical device sales.
-He got his job offer the day before he graduated.
+Crochet enrolled at UL Lafayette aiming for a career in medical device sales.
+He got a job offer the day before graduating.
 Now he works with doctors at five area hospitals, providing cutting edge tools and products.

-“I’m in all of those cases with my doctors as they use our products to be able to perform the surgeries — the instruments, the screws, the plates, and any other products that are implanted into the patient during the operation,” he says.
+“I’m in there with my doctors as they use our products in surgery.
+The instruments, screws, plates, and any other products that are implanted into the patient,” he says.

 To earn his position and succeed, Crochet says, it’s taken networking, marketing, and sales skills.

 “Networking in this field is huge, and I did a lot of that through my business courses,” he says.
 “You also have to market yourself and your products.
-My sales classes really helped, as well, with the way I speak, the way I present things.”
+My sales classes really helped with the way I speak and present things.”

 Crochet says there are opportunities in the medical device sales field for those who think they’d be a good fit for the fast-paced field.